At the Association of Professional Builders, we’ve created levels to determine exactly what makes a professional and successful building company.

 Have A Company Manual In Place

 A company manual is important because it ensures your building company always has room to grow and every team member is kept accountable.
-In order to reach level 8, building company’s must have an online company manual created that outlines the job descriptions and KPIs for every existing and planned position in the business.
+In order to reach level 8, your building company must have an online company manual created that outlines the job descriptions and KPIs for every existing and planned position in the business.

 >10% Net Profit & A $500K Salary